gpalumbo/LogisticsCombinator/docs/module_responsibility_matrix.md

 ```

 **CRITICAL BOUNDARY:**
-This module performs injections but doesn't track them in global.
+This module performs injections but doesn't track them in storage.
 The entity script calls this module and then updates global state.

 ---